 But when he heard that Archelaus was reigning over Judea in place of his father Herod, he was afraid to go there.

 Then after being warned by God in a dream, he left for the regions of Galilee, and came and lived in a city called Nazareth.

 This was to fulfill what was spoken through the prophets: “He shall be called a Nazarene.” – Matthew 2:19-23 NASB

 Jesus Becomes a Nazarene

 The Old Testament does not record this specific statement, ‘He will be called a Nazarene.’
-Many scholars believe, however, that Matthew is referring to Isaiah 11:1 which is ..
+But, many scholars believe, however, that Matthew referred to Isaiah 11:1 which is ..